-Below you will find out about our topics for the Summer term.
+Below you will find information about our topics for the Autumn term

 Communication and Language

-We will be exploring a range of books about under the sea and the seaside.
-These will include:
+We will be exploring a range of books about seasonal changes and autumnal animals and habitats.

-Listen to 'Somebody Swallowed Stanley' by clicking on the following link
+Listen to 'Stick Man' by clicking on the following link

 Our artist this term is

 Lowry is famous for painting scenes of life in the industrial districts of North West England in the mid-20th century.